teyfik-on-it/bugchat/README.md

 1. Clone the repo and run on your local.

-> If you prefer working with hooks, check out the branch `feature/hooked`
+> If you prefer working with class-based components, check out the branch `master`

 2. Refactor and optimize the code where you see fit.
 3. Write a REST API (using the technology of your choice) to serve the `dialogueEngine`.